 A Founders’ Agreement is a contract that governs the business relationship between a startup’s founders.
-The Founders’ Agreement defines the rights, responsibilities, and obligations of each founder and simultaneously creates the framework that allows the startup to remain strong as it grows into a profitable business.
-Beyond establishing who the founders are and everyone’s roles, there are several reasons why startups should have a Founders’ Agreement.
+The Founders’ Agreement defines the rights, responsibilities, and obligations of each founder.
+The agreement also simultaneously creates a framework that allows the startup to remain strong as it grows into a profitable business.
+Beyond establishing who the founders are and their roles, there are several reasons why startups should have a Founders’ Agreement.

 Aligning the Vision

-In the beginning stages of a startup, it is very easy to get caught up in the excitement of the entrepreneur journey.
-When you have a strong business concept and a business partner who is willing to put in the sweat equity to grow the company, it is also easy to dismiss minor disagreements so you can focus on getting to the finish line.
-Unfortunately, disagreements between cofounders may signify that one or more partners has a different vision or purpose for the startup.
+In the early stages of a startup, it is common for a founder to get caught up in the excitement of being an entrepreneur.
+When you have a strong business concept and a business partner who is willing to put in the sweat equity to grow the company, it is easy to dismiss minor disagreements so you can focus on reaching the finish line.
+Unfortunately, disagreements between co-founders may signify that one or more partners have a different vision or purpose for the startup.

-It is imperative for founders to share the same vision and purpose for the company.
-Formulating a Founders’ Agreement that outlines the company’s foundation, along with the “who, what, when, where, why, and how” of the business operations, may prove effective for keeping everyone aligned with the same vision.
+Founders must share the same vision and purpose for the company.
+It is imperative to formulate a Founders’ Agreement that outlines the company’s foundation and the “who, what, when, where, why, and how” of business operations.
+A comprehensive agreement may be effective at keeping everyone aligned with the same vision.

 Establishing the Startup Culture

-After successfully laying out the aspirational and philosophical foundation for the company, founders must also determine the type of working environment and brand culture that will complement the vision of the company.
+After successfully laying out the company’s aspirational and philosophical foundation, the founders must also determine the type of working environment and brand culture that will complement the company’s vision.

-As exhaustive as this might feel at first, agreeing on the brand culture and putting working environment preferences on the table can help founders understand how they can best work together.
-A successful Founders’ Agreement can establish ideal working conditions and company attitude to benefit the company in both the short and the long term.
+As exhaustive as this may seem, agreeing on brand culture and putting working environment preferences on the table can help founders understand how best they can work together.
+A successful Founders’ Agreement can establish an ideal work environment and company attitude to provide long-term and short-term benefits.

-Many founders assume that the easiest and most obvious route to equity distributions is to divide it equally between the founders.
-However, when the founders clearly identify the value each founder brings to the company, an equal share may not add up to a fair share.
+Many founders assume that the easiest and most obvious route to equity distributions is to divide it equally between them.
+However, when the founders precisely identify each founder’s value, an equal share may not equate to a fair share.

-Equity shares should be based on a founder’s contribution to the company.
-The founder who brings the original concept to the table may receive a larger share of equity.
-Founders who support the startup with a full-time commitment may also be entitled to a greater share of equity.
+Equity shares should center on a founder’s contribution to the company.
+The founder who formulated the original concept may receive a larger share of the equity.
+Founders who support the startup with a full-time commitment may also be entitled to a greater equity share.

-Outlining equity shares from the outset through a Founders’ Agreement ensures that all equity discussions and considerations are handled on the front end.
-Although this may not completely alleviate disagreements, it can prevent potential disaster for the startup should a conflict arise.
-There is no right or wrong approach to splitting up equity between founders, as long as the division is something that everyone can agree with.
-Putting it in writing helps.
+Outlining equity shares from the outset via a Founders’ Agreement ensures the front-end handling of equity discussions and considerations.
+Although this may not wholly alleviate disagreements, it can prevent a potential disaster for the startup should a conflict arise.
+There is no right or wrong approach to dividing equity between founders, as long as the division is agreed upon by everyone.
+However, putting the agreement in writing promotes transparency and reduces misunderstanding.

 Intellectual Property Ownership

-As co-founders build and develop their business plan, product, or technology platform, they are creating intellectual property.
+As co-founders build and develop their business plan, product, or technology platform, they create intellectual property.
 Employees, contractors, and consultants who develop technology or business processes for the company are also creating intellectual property.
-Whether it is a trademark, a patentable invention, or a trade secret, it is important to make sure that the intellectual property that is being developed for the company belongs to the company and not to the individual who developed it.
-Otherwise, if that person leaves the company they can take the intellectual property with them which will be devastating for the company’s business structure and bottom line.
-A Founders’ Agreement that addresses intellectual property can eliminate confusion over who owns the intellectual property rights and the procedures for assigning the intellectual property to the company.
+Whether it is a trademark, a patentable invention, or a trade secret, it is vital to ensure that the intellectual property developed for the company belongs to the company and not to the individual who created it.
+Otherwise, if that person leaves the company, they can legally take the intellectual property with them, which can devastate a company’s business structure and bottom line.
+A Founders’ Agreement that addresses intellectual property can eliminate confusion over who owns the intellectual property rights and the procedures for assigning the company’s intellectual property.